People usually think it is not necessary to involve a solicitor when selling. Don’t risk it!

 As the vendor, you need to be aware that you are liable for the payment of PLUSVALIA TAX to the Town Hall where the property is located.
 This is not a fixed tax so we need to obtain a pre-liquidation from the Town Hall.
 We will need a copy of your last local rates receipt.

-MAM will also make all searches to see if the utilities bills are up to date and if there is any debt we will withhold the necessary funds on completion to cover such bills.
+MAM Solicitors will also make all searches to check that the utilities bills are up to date and if there is any debt we will withhold the necessary funds on completion to cover such bills.

 If the vendor is a non-resident in Spain the buyer is legally obliged to set aside and deposit 3% OF THE SALE PRICE with the Spanish Public Treasury on completion.
 This is retained by the Treasury until your Capital Gains Tax liability has been settled.